Skip to content

 • Minimum of 18 months remaining on their visa

-The applicant must hold one of the following acceptable VISAs:
+The applicant must hold one of the following VISAs:

 • Health and Care Worker visa